gruberb/blog-hugo/content/post/about.md

 It's hard to define languages and skills, since I am constantly challenged with new architectures, ideas and platforms.
 But, I am very comfortable using following tools to help your project:

-- JavaScript (Node, Angular, React)
+- NodeJS
+- React
+- Rust
 - Go
 - PostgreSQL
 - MongoDB
 - Docker
 - AWS (Lambda, Cloud53, EC2, ECS...)
-- Continous deployment and delivery (CircleCI, Jenkins, Ansible)
+- Continous deployment and delivery (CircleCI, Jenkins)
-- Testing with Jasmine, Mocha, Sinon and ShouldJS

 I also implement code patterns and "behaviours":